Haemorrhoid Surgery (Haemorrhoidectomy) Hampton

 Causes of Haemorrhoids

-- Sitting on the toilet for extended periods
+- Spending too much time on the toilet

 Treatment Options for Haemorrhoids